Emergency Intercom Repairs Melbourne

 - Wiring Short Detection: Using a multimeter, we test every cable in the release circuit for continuity shorts — identifying corroded or water-damaged sections causing phantom triggers.

-- Ground Loop Elimination: We measure earth potential between the door station and handset, then install isolation transformers or re-route the earth path to eliminate the 50Hz audio hum permanently.
+- Ground Loop Elimination: We measure earth potential between the door station and handset, then install isolation transformers or re-route the earth path to eliminate audio hum permanently.

 - Board-Level Relay Replacement: If the relay on the control board has failed in the closed position, we replace the relay component or the entire board — restoring normal trigger-only operation.